bob-cd/bob/README.md

   - Resource: Things (like source code or artifacts) consumed by Pipelines
   - Artifact: Something produced by a Pipeline

-The core of Bob is composed of the core services:
+The following services form the core cluster:
 - [API server](/apiserver)
 - [Runner](/runner)